 TAKE ACTION: Comment Period open January 30 through March 31.
 The Air Pollution Control Board’s new draft regulations to remove Virginia from RGGI will receive a 60-day public comment period from January 30 through March 31.
 Click HERE to join our comment writing party on March 1, or HERE to submit your comment of support for the Regional Greenhouse Gas Inititiative!

 Republican Gov. Glenn Youngkin is a Trump-style anti-climate radical who wants to withdraw the state from RGGI.
 We’re not going to let that happen!

 The Regional Greenhouse Gas Initiative (RGGI) is a cooperative, market-based effort among the states of CT, DE, ME, MD, MA, NH, NJ, NY, RI, VT, and VA.
 The program caps and reduces CO2 emissions from the power sector.
 It represents the first regional cap-and-invest initiative in the United States.

 - Reduces greenhouse gas emissions- RGGI is a market-based effort to cap and reduce CO2 emissions from the power sector.

-- Raises funds to help Virginia communities–Since VA entered RGGI, our state has raised hundreds of millions of dollars to help Virginians adapt to climate change and save money.
+- Raises funds to help Virginia communities–Since VA entered RGGI, our state has raised a half-billion dollars to help Virginians adapt to climate change and save money.